helloturbine/turbine-docs/docs/records/purchase_orders.md

 ## Editing Line Items on a Purchase Order

-Once a PO has been fully received it is no longer editable, so a PO can only be edited until items have been completely received.
+Once a PO has been fully or partially received it is no longer editable, so a PO can only be edited until items have been completely received.

 To the far right on a PO, you will see an Edit (pencil icon) or Delete (trash icon) button.